epirus-io/epirus.github.io/docs/sdk/cli.md

 Build timestamp: 2020-03-31 11:39:28.526 UTC
 ```

-## Epirus new & import
+Alternatively you can download the latest CLI release [here](https://github.com/epirus-io/epirus-cli/releases/latest).

+## Project creation

 The `epirus new` and `epirus import` commands provide a convenient way to create a new Kotlin/Java project using Epirus's Command Line Tools.

 These commands provide the following functionality:

 - Creation of a new Java/Kotlin project.
-- Generation of a simple *Hello World* Solidity contract (named the `HelloWorld`) or import an existing Solidity project from a file or directory.
+- Generation of a simple *Hello World* Solidity contract or import an existing Solidity project from a file or directory.
 - Compilation of the Solidity files.
 - Configure the project to use the Gradle build tool.
 - Generate Java smart contract wrappers for all provided Solidity files.